marcelpetersen/mobil/_posts/2020-02-19-webinar-parking-carpool.md

 - carpool
 - park
 author: _people/PurnimaKumar.md
-cta_heading: Find Out More About Wunder Mobility
+cta_heading: Sign Up for Our Newsletter
-cta_text: Join us on Wednesday 25 February at 15:30 CET for the latest live Wunder Insights webinar!
+cta_text: 'Our monthly newsletter is full of exciting news and updates from the world of Wunder. '
-cta_link: []
+cta_link: pages/newsletter-signup.md
 title: 'Live Webinar: How corporates can solve employee parking challenges through carpooling'
 publish_date: 2020-02-19 00:00:00 +0000